harvester/docs/docs/vm/create-windows-vm.md

 There is a known issue with Windows VM when it is allocated more than 8GiB without enough reserve memory configured.
 The VM crashes without warning.

 This can be fixed by allocating at least 256MiB of reserved memory to the template on the Advanced Options tab.
+If `256MiB` doesn't work, try `512MiB`.

 ![reserved-memory-config](/img/v1.1/vm/reserved-memory-config.png)

-We will add a default 256MiB of reserved memory to the Windows template to prevent this problem in the future release.

 ### BSoD (Blue Screen of Death) at first boot time of Windows